madhava-aasam/rotate-identical-table/README.md

 # Rotate identical table
-Rotates a table with an identical number of rows and columns to the right.
+Rotates a table with an identical number of rows and columns.

 ---
 ## Prerequirements

 ### Node & NPM (latest stable version)
-  official Node.js website](https://nodejs.org/).
+  Official Node.js website](https://nodejs.org/).

 If the installation was successful, you should be able to run the following command.